Take a guided tour of exhibits on the history of printing, from ancient clay tablets to modern presses and more at the Printing Museum in Montrose.

 While on a tour, guests will learn about early forms of printing, participate in the hands-on printing of a leaf of the Gutenberg Bible pulled from a replica press, and print a copy of the Declaration of Independence on a 19th-century Columbian iron handpress.

-You’ll also discover the importance of the Linotype machine, and witness advances in printing and self-publishing that came about in the 20th Century, and an optional 45-minute film, Harvest of Wisdom.
+Visitors will also discover the importance of the Linotype machine, and witness advances in printing and self-publishing that came about in the 20th century, and an optional 45-minute film, Harvest of Wisdom.

 Workshops at The Printing Museum

 Visit the Artist Hall to explore HCCC’s artist studios where artists-in-residence who were selected from across the country to come to Houston share their knowledge and love of craft with you.

 In return for opening their studios to the public, they receive financial, professional, and promotional support to advance their careers.

 And before you leave, check out the Craft Garden behind the building, which demonstrates the living connection between how plant materials are grown and used to create things like the blue jeans and t-shirts we wear every day.

 The Printing Museum

 - Location: 1324 W. Clay Street, Houston, TX 77019